 Second, I hope to spark a lifelong love of learning and reading and writing.
 The skills necessary for success in our society become more complex all the time, and students who have an opportunity to practice those skills have a far better chance to achieve their goals.

 Third, the high school classroom is about developing a foundation upon which students may build their futures.
 This foundation is not only about academic skills, but also the life habits of being on time, meeting deadlines, engaging in useful and relevant conversations, developing self-respect and respect for others, and the many other behaviors that are part of the business world students will be entering.

-As a personal introduction, I have been teaching for twenty-two years both in New Mexico and North Carolina, and I also carry a Georgia teaching certificate.
+As a personal introduction, I have been teaching for twenty-three years both in New Mexico and North Carolina, and I also carry a Georgia teaching certificate.
 I began teaching English as a Second Language in North Carolina, and I did the same when I returned to New Mexico.
 I was at Ernie Pyle Middle School in Albuquerque’s South Valley, then I spent the next fourteen years teaching a variety of English classes at Cibola High School.
 I came to Rio Rancho High in October of 2017.

 You may contact me by e-mail, firstname.lastname@example.org, any time you wish.
 I check my email as often as I can throughout the day.
 I am always open to working with students and parents.
 I will contact you when necessary about successes and challenges in class.
 Most of the challenges center on student behaviors: not turning in work on time, absences and tardies, and appropriate language and self-responsibility.